CRAlpha/react-native-wkwebview/README.md

 ### Install

 1. Install from npm (note the postfix in the package name): `npm install react-native-wkwebview-reborn`
-2. run `react-native link react-native-wkwebview-reborn` (beware: automatic linking is untested for macOS!)
+2. run `react-native link react-native-wkwebview-reborn`

 **Manual alternative**